ucla-imls-open-sci/ucla-imls-open-sci.github.io/src/content/blog/2024-1-31-extension.md

 ---
-title: "New Deadline for Grant Opportunity: Open Science for Librarians 2024"
+title: 'New Deadline for Grant Opportunity: Open Science for Librarians 2024'
-date: 2024-01-31
+date: 2024-01-31T00:00:00.000Z
 author: Library Staff
+description: >-
-description: "Important update: The application deadline for the 2024 lesson proposals has been extended to February 29th."
+  Important update: The application deadline for the 2024 lesson proposals has been extended to February 29th.
+slug: 2024-1-31-extension
 ---

 <!---